Createdd/Writing/2021/articles/dataBoilerplate.md

 I am always happy for constructive input and how to improve.

 This was written on **20.02.2021**.
 I cannot monitor all of my articles.
-There is a high probability that when you read this article after time has past, the tips are outdated and the processes have changed.
+There is a high probability that when you read this article after time has passed, the tips are outdated and the processes have changed.

 ---